-A good place to start on the journey to a sustainable warehouse is the facility itself.
-Solar panels, modern insulation and choosing a renewable energy supplier can greatly reduce the carbon footprint of operations.
+A good place to start the journey to a sustainable warehouse is the facility itself.
+Solar panels, modern insulation, and a renewable energy supplier can greatly reduce the carbon footprint of operations.
 Placement is another factor to consider.
-A giant warehouse in an area of outstanding natural beauty is obviously undesirable from an aesthetic and ecological viewpoint, but logistics also play a part.

-Locating a compact warehouse in an optimal area for local deliveries, with good road connections, away from nature hotspots, minimises environmental damage and traffic pollution.
+A giant warehouse in an area of great natural value is undesirable aesthetically and ecologically, but logistics also play a part.
+Locating a compact warehouse in an optimal area for local deliveries, with good road connections, away from nature hotspots, minimizes environmental damage and traffic pollution.

 Sustainability also applies to people.
-Thankfully, the days of warehouse workers walking miles carrying heavy loads week in week out are almost behind us.
-With robots and other material handling solutions, personnel are no longer subjected to this level of manual labour, ensuring a happier, healthier workforce.
+Thankfully, the days of warehouse workers walking miles carrying heavy loads week after week are almost behind us.
+With robots and other material handling solutions, personnel are no longer subjected to this level of manual labor, ensuring a happier, healthier workforce that is more willing to stay on.

-While these sustainability goals can be attained, a particular industry challenge illustrates how warehouses can further improve the efficiency of operational processes to reduce environmental impact.
+While these sustainability goals can be reached, a particular industry challenge illustrates how warehouses can further improve the efficiency of operational processes and reduce environmental impact.